cosmos/sdk-tutorials/README.md

         url: /course-ida/landingpages/week6-lp.html
         order: 0
       - title: Pick and Fix a Checkers GUI
-        description: Find a Checkers GUI before you integrate with CosmJs
+        description: Finding a checkers GUI before integrating with CosmJS
         url: /academy/4-my-own-chain/external-gui.html
         order: 1
       - title: Integrate CosmJS and Keplr Into the GUI
-        description: Take a Checkers GUI and use your elements
+        description: Taking a checkers GUI and using the elements
         url: /academy/4-my-own-chain/cosmjs-gui.html
         order: 2
       - title: CosmJS on a Backend Script for Game Indexing